derby-developers/api_doc/source/includes/_virtual_currency_packages.md

-original_virtual_currency_value | original currency value  (can be null) app_store_id | ID for in-app-purchasing, applies to all app stores visible | flag indicating if this product should be shown on the main store screen
+original_virtual_currency_value | original currency value  (can be null) app_store_id | ID for in-app-purchasing, applies to all app stores visible | flag indicating if this product should be shown on the main store screen vip_points | the number of vip points awarded when this package is purchased

 ## Get Packages